nivedithabinu/nivedithabinu/README.md

 ### 🎂 [AgeCraft](#)

-Interactive age-analytics dashboard with a terminal-inspired UI — multi-section stats, RPG-style theming, and a custom dark aesthetic built in vanilla JS.
+Interactive age-analytics dashboard with a terminal-inspired UI - multi-section stats, style theming, and a custom dark aesthetic built in vanilla JS.

 `HTML` `CSS` `JavaScript`